 Kuwait Meteorological Department contributes to a dedicated Meteorological global network thus enabling meteorological data exchange to other official meteorological agencies at the regional level as well as worldwide.
 The department operates within all guidelines and regulations of the World Meteorological Organisation (WMO) , International Civil Aviation Organisation (ICAO) and The Intergovernmental Panel on Climate Change (IPCC).

 The Department is an active member of the Permanent Committee for Meteorology and Climate of the Gulf Cooperation Council and the Permanent Arab Meteorological Committee of the League of Arab States.

 In order to ensure communication with the public, the Department provides its services through various means of communication through the automated telephone service (104), through the MET department website www.met.gov.kw, and through the application of meteorology (KuwaitMet) for smart phones as well as through (KuwaitMet) account on Twitter and Instagram.

-The Kuwait Meteorological Department acquired ISO certification ISO9001:2008 in 2013 and currently working on developing its services to acquire ISO certification ISO9001:2013 to be able to fulfil WMO and ICAO standards and requirements.
+The Kuwait Meteorological Department acquired ISO certification ISO9001:2008 in 2013 and recently received the ISO certification ISO9001:2015 to fulfil WMO and ICAO standards and requirements.